matthias-blomme/ad-project-document/book/src/deliverables/analysis_document.md

 **Clearly mark** on your documentation which elements will be included in the POC.

-## Interactive wireframes and visual designs
+## Wireframes and interactive visual designs

-The wireframes deliverable will hold interactive wireframes for the **full concept**, so your wireframes will be far more extensive than your POC.
-They are clickable, high-fidelity and created in Figma (mandatory).
+The wireframes deliverable will hold wireframes for the **full concept**, so your wireframes will be far more extensive than your POC.
+They are drawn on paper (mandatory).

-For the visual designs you will use the Material Design system (mandatory).
-You add the visual designs to the Figma file of your wireframes.
+For the visual designs you can use whatever you are comfortable with.
+This can be HTML & CSS, Figma, Sketch, Azure, Powerpoint, ...
+The designs must, however, be **clickable** (to be able to test them, cf. User testing reports) & **high-fidelity**.

 Depending on your concept, you will need to design several interfaces.
 You need to create **all necessary interfaces to elaborate your concept**.